Daniel J. Hulme: Satalia

 Hulme founded NPComplete Limited in 2007, and incorporated it in 2008, a few months before completing his PhD.
 NPComplete Limited trades as Satalia.
 The London-based company provides full-stack AI consultancy and products, helping organisations harness data science, machine learning and AI to solve complex problems, including real-time optimisation.
 NPComplete refers to mathematical NP-completeness, which describes a class of exponential problems in the field of computational complexity theory.
 The trading name of NPComplete, Satalia, is a portmanteau of SAT (Short for satisfiability, as in the Boolean satisfiability problem) and the Latin phrase Et alia.
 Satalia seeks to solve hard problems, in particular the class of exponentially hard problems found in academia and industry known as NP-hardness.
 In 2016, Satalia was the only UK company to appear in the Gartner Cool Vendors list for data science.

 In November 2019, City A.M. reported that Satalia was the 39th fastest growing tech firm in the UK, with three year growth at 886%.
 Satalia was acquired by WPP plc in August 2021 for a rumored $100,000,000, where Hulme was the majority shareholder.

-WPP plc

-After exiting Satalia to WPP plc Hulme took the dual role of Chief AI Officer at WPP where he is responsible for informing and coordinating AI across the group.
-Whilst Hulme still continues his roles as CEO of Satalia, as part of the acquisition he was appointed as WPP's Chief AI Officer and was recognized by AI Magazine in 2023 as one of the Top 10 Chief AI Officer's globally.